jakevs/employeemanagementsystem/README.md

 ## Description

-This command line interface (CLI) application was designed for a user to create keep track of, view and manage the employees in a company.
+This command line interface (CLI) application was designed for a user to create, view and organize the employees and their roles in a company.
 It can be used for personal, or professional purposes.
-This will help a user organize their thoughts and ensure that any task they need to be complete will be done.
-This was made with backend code using Javascript, Node.js, and mySQL database dependencies.
+This will help developers and non-developers interact with information in databases.
+This was made with backend code using Javascript, Node.js, Inquirer and mySQL databases.

 ## Table of Contents